-There's no doubt that many people took to gardening during the pandemic, and it wasn't just because they were bored.
 Gardening has steadily been on the rise, especially with millennials since 2017.
 According to a survey conducted by The National Garden Association, 18.3 million new people took up the hobby in 2020, and experienced gardeners spent an extra two hours in the garden.
-Part of this uptick is because many people spent more time at home during the pandemic, but many people found gardening eases their anxiety and stress.
+Many people have found that gardening eases their anxiety and stress.

 "Gardening provides an opportunity to disconnect from the stressors of daily life and connect with the calm of nature," says Gowan.
 She says that rumination, a symptom of anxiety, occurs when you continue to focus on a thought or problem without completion.
-Unfortunately, the pandemic gave us plenty to worry about.
 "This cycle can be challenging to break, but gardening can help interrupt rumination," explains Gowan.
 "Spending time in nature and helping your garden to grow is linked to increased emotional regulation and a decline in rumination results in improved mental health through decreased symptoms of anxiety."

 Gardening Eases Mild Depression